David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 The workouts are as follows…

-Bench Press 5×5
+- Bench Press 5×5

-Barbell Row 5×5
+- Bent-Over Row 5×5

-Overhead Press 5×5
+- Overhead Press 5×5

 You’ll notice that all the exercises are performed for 5 sets of 5 reps, except the deadlift which is performed for just one set of 5 reps (but two warm-ups sets are done before this one final set).
 The reason for this is that deadlifts are extremely demanding (especially if you are squatting in the same workout) and one set is all that is needed.
 Doing more will only make it too difficult for you to recover properly.

-How Do You Progress On The Stronglifts 5x5 Program?
+How Do You Progress on the Stronglifts 5x5 Program?